-Prince George’s County Executive Rushern Baker would lead his closest Democratic opponents by 10 points if the gubernatorial primary were held today, according to a newly released poll – but undecided voters still carry the day.
+Prince George’s County Executive Rushern L. Baker III would lead his closest Democratic opponents by 10 points if the gubernatorial primary were held today, according to a newly released poll – but undecided voters still carry the day.

 The poll, conducted Dec.
 27-Jan.
 5 by Gonzales Research & Media Services of Arnold, Md., found Baker topping the Democratic field with 24 percent of the vote.
 Baltimore County Executive Kevin Kamenetz and former NAACP president Ben Jealous came in at 14 percent, and state Sen. Richard Madaleno was at 5 percent.

-Former Michelle Obama policy adviser Krishanti Vignarajah and tech entrepreneur Alec Ross came in at less than 2 percent, Baltimore attorney Jim Shea was at 1 percent, and perennial candidate Ralph Jaffe had 0.4 percent.
+Former Michelle Obama policy advisor Krishanti Vignarajah and tech entrepreneur Alec Ross came in at less than 2 percent, Baltimore attorney Jim Shea was at 1 percent, and perennial candidate Ralph Jaffe had 0.4 percent.

 Policy consultant Maya Rockeymoore Cummings registered 6 percent in the poll, but she suspended her campaign on the last day the poll was conducted, citing personal reasons.
 Her husband, U.S. Rep. Elijah Cummings (D), has been hospitalized.